 1. Identify your target audience

-The first step in creating your brand message hierarchy is to identify your target audience.
+The first step in creating your brand message hierarchy is identifying your target audience.

 Who are you trying to reach with your messaging?
 What are their needs and wants?
 What are their pain points?